Ladder Rank Salary Data

 Progress Rate Analysis

-The results indicate that there is no statistically significant difference in progression rate means between URM and white male faculty.
+Using a simple t-test, the results indicate that there is no statistically significant difference in progression rate means between URM and white male faculty.
 However, both women and Asian faculty progress more slowly than white males (1.27 and 1.73 years, respectively).
 Normative progression is defined in the Progression Matrix.